BkrBkr/AuthCaptchaForJoomla/README.md

 # Todo
 This Plugin is an alpha version.
 Open Todos:

-1. Improve captcha position and scale
+1. Add code comments
-2. Add missing translations
+2. Cross-Browser tests
-3. Add code comments
+3. Tests

 # Disclaimer
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.